-These are tales of Prohibition-era crime, small-town murder, and family betrayal.
+Published by Coffin Hop Press, these are tales of Prohibition-era crime, small-town murder, and family betrayal.
 This is a Canada populated by backwoods kingpins, delusional dreamers, quirky neighbours, devilish delinquents, and unlikely villains.
 In lakeside villages, prairie farm communities, and oil-rich boomtowns of the Great White North, these stories echo through time from the 1800s to the new millennia, with a distinct Canadian flavour and delicate touches of darkness that hearken back to the great pulp writers.

-These are also the kinds of stories that also made Therese a two-time finalist for the Crime Writers of Canada’s Arthur Ellis Award for best short story and the winner of the esteemed Bony Pete Award at the Bloody Words Festival.
+These are also the kinds of stories that also made Therese a three-time finalist for the Crime Writers of Canada’s Arthur Ellis Award for best short story and the winner of the esteemed Bony Pete Award at the Bloody Words Festival.